rcc-uchicago/user-guide/docs/storage.md

 High-performance shared scratch spaces on Midway2 `/scratch/midway2/$USER`, Midway3 `/scratch/midway3/$USER`, and Beagle3 `/scratch/beagle3/$USER` are intended to be used for reading or writing data required by jobs running on the cluster.
 If a user is over quota, they can use scratch space as a temporary location to hold files (and/or compress them for archival purposes).
 The default permissions for scratch space allow access only by its owner (mode `0700`).

 !!! warning
-      Scratch space is neither snapshotted nor backed up, it should always be viewed as temporary, short-term storage only.
+      Scratch space is neither snapshotted nor backed up; it should always be viewed as temporary, short-term storage only.
 It is the user's responsibility to ensure any important data in scratch space is moved to persistent storage.

 #### Local Scratch
-There is also a scratch space that resides on the local solid-state drives of each node and can only be used for jobs that do not require distributed parallel I/O. The capacity of the local solid-state drives varies accors the systems and may depend on the usage of the node if your job resource request does not give you exclusive access to a node. <br></br>
+There is also a scratch space that resides on the local solid-state drives of each node and can only be used for jobs that do not require distributed parallel I/O. The capacity of the local solid-state drives varies across the systems and may depend on the usage of the node if your job resource request does not give you exclusive access to a node. <br></br>
 It is recommended that users use the local scratch space if they have high throughput I/O of many small files ( size < 4 MB) for jobs that are not distributed across multiple nodes.
-To write files to local scratch use environment variables `$TMPDIR` or `$SLURM_TMPDIR`, which are set to `/tmp/jobs/${SLURM_JOB_ID}` and add a line at the very end of your Slurm script to copy or move the output to the research space upon job completion.
+To write files to local scratch, use environment variables `$TMPDIR` or `$SLURM_TMPDIR`, which are set to `/tmp/jobs/${SLURM_JOB_ID}` and add a line at the very end of your Slurm script to copy or move the output to the research space upon job completion.
 Otherwise, all temporary files will be purged once the job is completed or crashed.
-To check the size of the local scratch submit an interactive job and execute the following command on the compute node:
+To check the size of the local scratch, submit an interactive job and execute the following command on the compute node:
 ```
 df -h $TMPDIR
 ```